kushagrab21/BoR-proof-SDK/README.md

 ## 1. Overview: The Proof Chain

-Every reasoning run is represented as a 5-layer proof stack:
+Every reasoning run is represented as a **6-layer proof stack** with continuous invariant validation:

 | Layer | Purpose | Conceptual Guarantee |
 |-------|----------|---------------------|